 Rhyne King is a doctoral student in the Department of Near Eastern Languages and Civilizations who studies Ancient Near Eastern History with Professor Richard Payne.
 He holds a bachelor’s degree in Classical Languages and Linguistics from Duke University.
 Rhyne’s primary interest is the Achaemenid Empire, with a particular focus on the interaction between the central imperial authority and local peoples.
 In addition to his studies, Rhyne works on the Persepolis Fortification Archive Project, in an effort to make Achaemenid administrative texts accessible to the larger scholarly community.

 Claire Roosien is a doctoral student in the Department of Near Eastern Languages and Civilizations, with a joint degree in Russian History.
 Claire spent seven years growing up in Samarkand, Uzbekistan and is currently working on Soviet and late Russian Imperial Central Asian literature and culture.
-Her MA thesis is entitled “New Ways: The Aesthetics of Unveiling in Uzbekistan and the Formation of Socialist Realism.”
+Her dissertation, “Socialism Mediated: Soviet Mass Culture in Uzbekistan,” examines how local activists shaped mass culture in Uzbekistan from the advent of the First Five-Year Plan to the Great Terror.
 She contributed essays on gender and internationalism to Adventures in the Soviet Imaginary, an exhibit of Soviet children’s books at the University of Chicago library.
-She spent a year in Cheboksary and Kazan, Russian Federation, researching the Il’minskii system of national pedagogy and its reception by first-generation Chuvash intellectuals, and has also studied in St. Petersburg, Russia.
-She is an active member of the Central Asian Studies Society.
+She has undertaken research in Tashkent, Samarkand, Moscow, St. Petersburg, Kazan, and Cheboksary, Chuvashia.

 August Samie is a doctoral student in the Department of Near Eastern Languages and Civilizations at the University of Chicago.
 August holds a bachelor’s in Literature with a Russian minor from California State University Northridge and a master’s from the University of Chicago’s Center for Middle Eastern Studies.
 His master’s thesis, entitled “From Safavids to Soviets: The Soviet Azeri Appropriation of Safavid Origins”, explores the influence of Soviet policies on historiography on early modern Iran and Central Asia.
 His interests include pre-Islamic Turkic culture, Turkic languages and literature, and film.
 August is an active member of the Central Asian Studies Society.